Machine Learning Cart Abandonment

 Implementation Framework

-Utilize machine learning algorithms to analyze user behavior data, enabling personalized marketing strategies that can significantly reduce cart abandonment rates and improve overall customer experience in retail.
+Utilize machine learning algorithms to analyze user behavior data, enabling personalized marketing that reduces cart abandonment rates and improves customer experience in retail.

 Internal R&D